Rudd-O/ansible-samples/roles/prosodyxmpp/README.md

   the `ssl` tree define the domain name of your server;
 * add a few JIDs with their initial passwords under `xmpp.jids`.

+*Removing accounts:* defining a JID's password to be `None` or empty string causes the account to be deleted when the role is run.

 ## Prerequisites

 ### Firewall notes